 The hotel is not easily navigable for wheelchair users.
 The hotel does not accept credit card payments, all payments must be made via bank transfer directly to the hotel.

-Welcome; cots and extra beds can be added to rooms (free for under-6s, INR5,000 a night for children aged 6-11, INR8,000 a night for over-11s).
-There's a massage garden to explore and beaches nearby.
-The hotel also table tennis and board games to borrow.
+Welcome; cots and extra beds can be added to rooms (free for under-5s, INR 6,500 a night for children aged 6-12, INR 8,500 a night for over-11s).
+Breakfast included.
+There's a massage garden, beaches nearby, and table tennis and board games to borrow.

 The hotel uses produce from organic local farms and composts all of its kitchen waste on the 20-acre grounds.
 Monsoon rains are collected in on-site storage tanks.
 Plastic bottles are shunned in favour of glass ones, and many of the staff are from the area.